pyrypiironen/wolt_2024/README.md

 `ge = 0` and `ge = 1` are for minimum values for the int (ge = greater or equal).

-`@field_validator("time")` validate the time from Request_Payload.
+I used `@field_validator("time")` to validate the time from Request_Payload.
  - Validate that time is a string.
  - Validate that the string is in ISO format.
  - Validate that ISO format includes the time part, not only the date part
-   - I did this by checking if the string includes T. If not, it cannot be in ISO format including the time part.
+   - I did this by checking if the string includes 'T'.
+If not, it cannot be in ISO format including the time part.
    - Even though the Specification of the Preliminary Assignment doesn't specify that ISO format should be in some specific form it would only be possible to check the Friday Rush with the exact time so I decided to handle ISO format without the time part as an invalid input.

 <details>